cjacker/opensource-toolchain-8051/README.md

 Here I recommend to use [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.

-For example, I have a [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with usb debug adapter 'Toolstick F330' on board.
+For example, I have an [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with usb debug adapter 'Toolstick F330 DC' on board, I can use `flash8051` to program it.

-I can use `flash8051` to program it, just connect the board directly to PC via USB cable.
+If you have EFM8 breakout board without any Debugger on-board, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.

 To detect device: